 Leh-Ladakh Road Trip

-With hours of research & homework, now, I am sharing my entire Leh-Ladakh road trip planning with you.
+I am also planning this trip for the last 3 years, with hours of research & homework, now, I am sharing my entire Leh-Ladakh road trip planning with you.

-Getting ready for Leh Ladakh Road trip
+Getting ready for Leh-Ladakh Road trip

 I am staying in Mumbai, so I will be starting my journey from here.
-Meanwhile, planning this trip, I have also gone through some famous blogs & YouTube videos, which have helped me a lot.
+Meanwhile, while planning this trip, I have also gone through some famous blogs & YouTube videos, which have helped me a lot.
 Undoubtedly, the most important factor is Passion.
-Because this type of journeys will test all your limits.
+Because this type of journey will test all your limits.
 For that, you have to be well-prepared both, physically & mentally.

-Physical fitness is one of the most important factor, which we have to take care of.
+Physical fitness is one of the most important factors, which we have to take care of.
 Because during the entire journey, we are passing through different types of landscapes & weather conditions.
 And the most extreme terrain of Leh-Ladakh, the land of high passes, with an altitude of more than 18,000 feet.
 Since the oxygen level is very less at a higher elevation, we must practice some breathing exercises & yoga.
 Apart from this, swimming and cycling will also help you to increase your stamina.

 How to reach Leh?